aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/learning/teaching-beit-hamidrash-elat-chayyim.html.md

 <body>
 Title: Thirteen Intentions of Faith Taught at the Beit HaMidrash of Elat Chayyim, by Reb Zalman Schachter-Shalomi<br />
 Primary contributor: zalman.schachter-shalomi<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=16080">http://opensiddur.org/?p=16080</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=16080">http://opensiddur.org/?p=16080</a>
 <p />
 <hr />